prototypefund/psylink/schematics/electrode_module3.3/README.md

 - Moved EX1 closer to EX5 and EX4 closer to EX8, so that two 2-pin-headers can be used instead of four 1-pin headers
 - Longer solder pads on U1-U4 for easier hand-soldering
 - Improved labels, added PsyLink logo

+Electrode Module 3.1:

+- Wider contacts on the electrode mounting points
+- Added solder jumpers JP1-JP8 that disconnect the built-in electrodes to enable wearing the module on the skin while using external electrodes without the built-in electrodes disturbing the external signal
+- Breaking ground loop on the bottom side of the board by adding a hole in the circular filled area

+Electrode Module 3.0:

+- Redesigned from scratch
+- Reduced number of power input (or daisy-chain) connectors from 3 to 2
+- Increased number of amplifier circuits from 1 to 4
+- Added holes for rubber bands on the sides, compatible with corresponding power module.
+- Added slots for screw-mounted electrodes
+- Split circuit diagram into separate electrode module and power module circuits
+- Notably, the amplifier circuit, incl. gain, was not changed
+- New dimensions: 70 x 25mm

+Electrode Module 2:

+- Added pin labels
+- Thicker traces

+Electrode Module 1:

+- Initial version
+- Calculates the difference between two voltages after a passive highpass with a cut-off frequency of below 1.6kHz (Warning: this is a bug, should have been 1.6Hz.
+Fix this by changing 100pF capacitors to 100nF).
+- Dimensions: 20 x 16mm